rooftopcellist/chatbot-template/README.md

 See the [docs README](docs/README.md) for a complete index of all documentation.

 ## Customizing the Chatbot

+### Customizing the System Prompt

+The chatbot uses a system prompt to guide its responses.
+By default, it's configured as a documentation and code assistant with expertise in Python and Ansible.

+You can customize the system prompt by editing the `system_prompt.txt` file in the root directory.
+This allows you to:

+- Change the chatbot's personality and tone
+- Add specific expertise areas
+- Provide guidelines for how responses should be formatted
+- Include examples of ideal responses

+The system prompt is loaded when the chatbot starts and is passed to the LLM to guide its behavior.

 ### Using a Different LLM